arafat-cse/GroupChat/README.md

 - **HTML/CSS/JavaScript**: Frontend to interact with users.
 -
 ## Usage
-**Once you open the app, you can:
+** Once you open the app, you can:
--Create or join a group chat.
+- Create or join a group chat.
--Send and receive messages in real time.
+- Send and receive messages in real time.
--Enjoy smooth communication using WebSockets!
+- Enjoy smooth communication using WebSockets!

 ## Getting Started